duceppemo/mashID/README.md

 # mashID
-Identify organisms using Mash.
+Identify organisms from genome assemblies (fasta) and long or short raw reads (fastq).

 ## Description
 MashID was developed to quickly identify bacterial species from WGS data.
 Users can provide their own mash sketches database to identify other organisms.

 MashID works with Illumina (paired-end or single-end), Ion Torrent, Nanopore and PacBio data.
 Actually any fastq (sequencing data) or fasta (genome assemblies), gzipped or not, can be used as input.

-MashID comes with a pre-compiled database to identify mycobacteria species.
+MashID comes with a pre-compiled database to identify *Mycobacteria* species.
+Note that this database doesn't perform well with *Mycobacterium tuberculosis* variant bovis.
+Please use the new database in Figshare (link at bottom) for this identifying *Mycobacteria*.

 ## Installation
 ```commandline
 # Create and activate virtual envrionment